I’m popping in today to share this super cute (and super inexpensive <– my favorite kind!) thrifty wall art.

 If you don’t have a Silhouette, Amazon has a great bundle –> here.

 If you don’t have a Silhouette and aren’t interested in getting one, you can still make this pretty art.

-See these posts below for others ways to transfer the graphic lettering:
+See these posts below for other ways to transfer the graphic lettering: